draeician/copy-tab-urls-chrome/README.md

 1. Clone or download this repository to your machine.
 2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
 3. Click **Load Temporary Add-on…** and choose the `manifest.json` file in the project directory.
-4. To install a signed package, run your preferred build/signing process and load the resulting `.xpi` through the same page.
+4. When you are ready to ship, build and sign an `.xpi` using your preferred tooling and install it through the same page.

 ## Usage